BackpackGearTest

 Tester Remarks

-Thanks to North American Gear, LLC and BackpackGearTest for this opportunity to test the Origo Rendezvous Peak Watch.
-This concludes my Initial Report.
-The Field Report will be appended to this report in approximately two months from the date of this report.
-Please check back then for more information.
+Thanks to North American Gear, LLC and BackpackGearTest.org for this opportunity to test the Origo Rendezvous Peak Watch.
+This concludes my Long Term report and the test series.

 Top Picture Courtesy of: North American Gear, LLC